 After a couple of busy painting periods, David slowed his work rate down to concentrate on the matters at hand, paying the bills, raising a family and putting food on the table.
 There were sporadic works done during the decade following his college career (and a year spent training as an art teacher), all of which both further solidified the sort of work he wanted to make, and were snapped up by people following the placement of work for sale in virtual galleries.

-Over the years David had placed work in a couple of small exhibitions, but the vast majority of it was sold privately and by word of mouth.
+David has placed work in a couple of small exhibitions, but the majority of it has sold privately and by word of mouth.
 Despite the interest in his work, David found himself taking a side step, developing a career in other creative industries where he worked both in television production and the fledgeling online industries.
 In 2006 David left the job he’d been doing the previous 8 years to set up his own production company, channelling his creative skills into film and online projects, so out of necessity painting had to be put to one side.

-Between 2006 and 2016, David worked on growing his media production businesses – produced two feature films along the way (Devil’s Bridge and The Lighthouse), and building a number of highly regarded web properties.
+Between 2006 and 2016, David worked on growing his media production businesses – produced two feature films along the way (Devil’s Bridge and The Lighthouse), and helped found a BAFTA winning post-production company Dogs Of Annwn.
 During this time he also took lots and lots of photos, which in the back of his mind he thought he could one day use as inspiration to once again make paintings.

 In late 2015 David decided to take a step back in to the world of painting, slowly and tentatively, and began planning out his latest works.
 With a number of other projects and commitments winding up in that period, David began to shape the work he wanted to produce, and that’s where this new phase of his output and this website begins.